 “Oh my God Dr. Salama has to be the best hands down!
 He did my Tummy Tuck 2 years ago which came out excellent and I needed my back, upper stomach, legs and arms liposuction when I say I seen results within a week and more as the days go on!”Read More

-In order to minimize the possibility of complications and risks during your Tummy Tuck surgery, you must follow your surgeon’s instructions carefully.
+In order to minimize the possibility of complications during your Tummy Tuck surgery, you must follow your surgeon’s instructions carefully.

 A Tummy Tuck is suitable for patients looking to improve the appearance of their abdomen, specifically individuals: